 A biomass power plant has operated on the site of Precious Woods Amazon since 2002, and Precious Woods has been a minority shareholder since 2005.
+As of 1 June 2021, Precious Woods has 100% of the shares and a name change to MIL Energia Renovável Ltda.
 The power plant provides the town of Itacoatiara and its 100 000 inhabitants with climate-friendly electricity and is fully integrated with the sawmill.
 Sawdust and wood residues are automatically transported by conveyer belts and shredders to the woodchip warehouse.
 This facility is unique in Northern Brazil and is recognised widely as a role model.

 This woodchip power plant replaces 20 diesel generators which would burn about 10-15 million litres of diesel each year.
 Our plant thus prevents annual emissions of roughly 44 000 tonnes of CO2.
 The plant also prevents emissions of methane gas amounting to a further 113 000 tonnes of CO2 equivalents each year.
 For this performance, the plant receives carbon emission certificates (Certified Emission Reductions, CERs), which are traded through the European Emissions Trading System.
 To achieve their climate targets, companies and governments can buy these CERs via the Swiss myclimate foundation, which has been our partner since 2011.